 ℹ️ All research documents, workflow diagrams, prototype, and final mockups are removed to protect the company’s confidential and proprietary information.
 Assets that are featured have been modified with proprietary information removed.

-Influenced product direction with a redesigned category-tagging workflow in ExamSoft's Enterprise platform that reduced irreversible user errors and improved relationships with customers.
-Identified critical usability and accessibility gaps and obtained full buy-in from stakeholders for a solution that addresses these critical gaps before being confirmed by accessibility reports.
+I influenced product direction with a redesigned category-tagging workflow in ExamSoft's Enterprise platform that reduced irreversible user errors that previously lead to increased support tickets, which improved relationships with customers.
+This project also reduced critical usability and accessibility gaps which led to full buy-in from stakeholders for a solution that addressed these critical issues before being confirmed by accessibility reports.

 I scheduled regular syncs with product managers to define the entire UX vision.
 I then brought proposed solutions into broader product discussions with engineers and customer onboarding specialists to understand downstream impact and build alignment across teams.